-Any student at Illinois Tech who believes that he or she has received discriminatory treatment in violation of Illinois Tech’s stated policy of equal opportunity in education should communicate, either in writing or in person, with the Director of Equal Opportunity and Affirmative Action, IIT Tower, 10 W. 35th Street, 19th Floor, 312.567.3134.
-It will be expected that the grievant shall have exhausted all available recourse through normal channels of communication for arriving at a resolution within the department or the organizational unit within which the discriminatory practice is alleged to have occurred prior to lodging a formal complaint of discrimination.
-Such complaint shall, in any event, be filed in writing with the Director of Equal Opportunity and Affirmative Action within 15 days of the occurrence of the alleged treatment.
+Any student at Illinois Tech who believes that he or she has received discriminatory treatment in violation of Illinois Tech's stated policy of equal opportunity in education should communicate, either in writing or in person, with the Director of Equal Opportunity and Affirmative Action, IIT Tower, 10 W. 35th Street, 19th Floor, 312.567.3134.
+It will be expected that the grievant shall have exhausted all available recourse through normal channels of communication for arriving at a resolution within the department or the organizational unit within which the discriminatory treatment is alleged to have occurred prior to lodging a formal complaint of discrimination hereunder.
+Such complaint shall, in any event, be filed in writing with the Director of Equal Opportunity and Affirmative Action within 15 calendar days of the occurrence of the alleged treatment.
 (Note: The Grievance Committee procedures outlined in Subsections 2 through 4 below are not intended to replace or to serve as a substitute for or to allow for the re-adjudication of matters that have been brought before and resolved by other recognized formal methods for addressing the grievance (as defined below), such as, but not limited to, those provided by the Code of Conduct, the Human Resources Policies and Procedures Manual and comparable methods.)

 1. Preliminary Procedures